 Investigators appear not to have found sufficient evidence to confirm the citizen's claims, and the investigation was closed on 4/21/2018 with no further action taken.

 1/06/2016: A member of the Tyler law enforcement community informed the TABC that this location had allegedly sold alcohol to an intoxicated person.

 Despite the claim originating with law enforcement, TABC officers were unable to find evidence to substantiate the allegations.
-The investigation was closed on 2/16/2016 with no criminal or administrative dispensation.
+The investigation was closed on 2/16/2016 with no criminal or administrative penalties assessed.

-11/03/2016: A Tyler citizen reached to complain that this Razzoo's location served or sold alcohol to an intoxicated person.
+11/03/2016: A Tyler citizen reached out to complain that this Razzoo's location sold alcohol to an intoxicated person.